keitaroyamada/Rgrains/README.md

 ```

 #### 6.1.4. calculate roundness and other properties
 Roundness is calculated from the binarised image.
-See [Definituion](#Definituion) and [Methods](#Methods) for calculation detail methods and reference.
+See Methods of measuremnt and calculation for calculation detail methods and reference.
 Particularly,trace_precision, corner_sensitivity and circle_precisio are critical parameters for culculating roundness of the paticles.
 Therefore, these parameters must be carefully determined using support tools ([RoundnessForAi](https://github.com/keitaroyamada/RoundnessForAI)).

 The supported options are as follows.
 - *'trace_precision'* [0-1 (default: 0.0600)]